How tiered storage works in Aiven for Apache Kafka®

-Aiven for Apache Kafka® tiered storage is a feature that optimizes data management across two distinct storage tiers:
+Aiven for Apache Kafka® tiered storage optimizes data management across two distinct storage tiers:

-• Local tier: Primarily consists of faster and typically more expensive storage solutions like solid-state drives (SSDs).
+- Local tier: Uses faster, typically more expensive storage solutions like solid-state drives (SSDs).

-• Remote tier: Relies on slower, cost-effective options like cloud object storage.
+- Remote tier: Uses slower, cost-effective options like cloud object storage.

-Tiered storage operates in a way that is seamless for both Apache Kafka producers and consumers.
-This means that producers and consumers interact with Apache Kafka in the same way, regardless of whether tiered storage is enabled or not.
+Tiered storage operates seamlessly for both Apache Kafka producers and consumers, meaning they interact with Apache Kafka the same way, whether tiered storage is enabled or not.

-Administrators can configure tiered storage per topic by defining the retention period and retention bytes to specify how much data should be retained on the local disk instead of remote storage.
+Administrators can configure tiered storage per topic by defining the retention period and retention bytes to specify how much data is retained on the local disk instead of remote storage.

 Local vs. remote data retention

-When tiered storage is enabled, data produced to a topic is initially stored on the local disk of the Kafka broker.
-Data is then asynchronously transferred to remote storage based on the pre-defined local retention threshold.
-During periods of high data ingestion or transient errors, such as network connectivity issues, the local storage might temporarily hold more data than specified by the local retention threshold.
+When tiered storage is enabled, data produced to a topic is initially stored on the local disk of the Apache Kafka broker.
+All but the active (open) segment is then asynchronously and orderly transferred to remote storage, regardless of the local retention settings.
+During periods of high data ingestion or transient errors, such as network connectivity issues, local storage might temporarily hold more data than specified by the local retention threshold.
+This continues until the remote tier is back online, at which point the excess local data is transferred to remote storage, and local segments exceeding the retention threshold are removed.

 Segment management

 Data is organized into segments, which are uploaded to remote storage individually.
-The active (newest) segment remains in local storage, which means that the segment size can also influence local data retention.
-For instance, if the local retention threshold is 1 GB, but the segment size is 2 GB, the local storage will exceed the 1 GB limit until the active segment is rolled over and uploaded to remote storage.
+The active (newest) segment remains in local storage, so the segment size can also influence local data retention.
+For example, if the local retention threshold is 1 GB, but the segment size is 2 GB, the local storage exceeds the 1 GB limit until the active segment is rolled over and uploaded to remote storage.

 Asynchronous uploads and replication

 Data is transferred to remote storage asynchronously and does not interfere with the producer activity.
-While the Kafka broker aims to move data as swiftly as possible, certain conditions, such as high ingestion rate or connectivity issues, may cause more data to be stored in the local storage than the specified local retention policy.
+While the Apache Kafka broker aims to move data as swiftly as possible, certain conditions, such as high ingestion rate or connectivity issues can temporarily cause local storage to exceed the limits set by the local retention policy.

-Any data exceeding the local retention threshold will not be purged by the log cleaner until it is successfully uploaded to remote storage.
+The log cleaner does not purge any data exceeding the local retention threshold until it is successfully uploaded to remote storage.
 The replication factor is not considered during the upload process, and only one copy of each segment is uploaded to the remote storage.
-Most remote storage options have their own measures, including data replication, to ensure data durability.
+Most remote storage options have their own measures, including data replication to ensure data durability.

 Data retrieval